csirt-cz/intelmq/intelmq/bots/outputs/mail/README.md

 Ex:
 `intelmq.bots.outputs.mail.output  mail-output-cz cli --tester edvard.rejthar+intelmq@nic.cz`

-Other flags:
+Other flags XXX REGENERATE:
 ```
   -h, --help            show this help message and exit
   --tester TESTING_TO   tester's e-mail
   --ignore-older-than-days IGNORE_OLDER_THAN_DAYS
                         1..n skip all events with time.observation older than
                         1..n day; 0 disabled (allow all)
-  --gpgkey GPGKEY       fingerprint of gpg key to be used
+  --gpg-key GPGKEY       fingerprint of gpg key to be used
   --limit-results LIMIT_RESULTS
                         Just send first N mails.
 ```

 It shows ready e-mails and let you send them to tester's e-mail OR to the recipients.
 When done, e-mails are deleted.
-E-mails are send in zipped csv file, delimited by comma, strings in "".
+E-mails are sent in zipped csv file, delimited by a comma, strings in "".

 The field "raw" gets base64 decoded if possible.
 Bytes \n and \r are replaced with "\n" and "\r" strings in order to guarantee best CSV files readability both in Office and LibreOffice.
 A multiline string may be stored in "raw" which completely confused Microsoft Excel.